Sajjad-Arghaee/BoardGame/README.md

 - each player has a speciall peice which can be red or blue.

-- You can setup desire page at the setting (before starting the match)
+- You can setup desire page at the setting (before starting the match).

-- player's piece can't cross the walls
+- player's piece can't cross the walls.

+Hope you enjoy this game :) have fun !